hiimak/SimpleDnsUpdate_Namecheap/README.md

 # SimpleDnsUpdate_Namecheap

-Requirements: Nodejs mus be installed on your Host Pc
+Requirements: Nodejs must be installed on your Host Pc

 A simple way to update the A + DNS Record of several Namecheap domains.